sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 Type inference recommended: ✅

-Ok, there's no clear recommendation, however when you look at the effort being made behind [type inference][1] in Kotlin it is clear that it has been well-thought-out in the language genesis.
+Ok, there's no clear recommendation, however, when you look at the effort being made behind [type inference][1] in Kotlin it is clear that it has been well-thought-out in the language genesis.

 The fact that Kotlin is more concise (around [40% cut in lines of code][10]) and that all the [basic syntax][11] revolves around the usage of inferred types, you can see that it is intended to be used.

-And from what we have seen in the weak spot session, they do everything necessary to make sure that if ever an inferred type is yielding an error it will break during compile time, so you feel safe using it.
+And from what we have seen in the weak spot session, they do everything necessary to make sure that if ever an inferred type is yielding an error, it will break during compile time.
+So you feel safe using it.

 ## Conclusion

-Not all languages using type inference are using the same strategy to prevent errors and those are most likely due to bad design or bad usage from the user and not the feature or the language itself.
+Not all languages using type inference are using the same strategy to prevent errors, and those are most likely due to bad design or bad usage from the user and not the feature or the language itself.

 Depending on the language, there's no black and white answer, regarding type inference.
-It's a feature that do remove some redundancy and clutter in the code.
+It's a feature that does remove some redundancy and clutter in the code.
 However, there are some opposite views regarding those benefits, such as Austin Henley who argue the opposite and vouch for [explicitness][12].
-However, I have to admit that without the IDE while reviewing PR on GitHub it can be harder to get the inferred type.
+However, I have to admit that without the IDE while reviewing PR on GitHub, it can be harder to get the inferred type.
-I hope that at least to a degree when can agree that on a poor quality piece of code, type inference or not, fixing the design, the bad naming, bad whatever is the main factor to reduce cognitive load.
+I hope that at least to a degree when can agree that on a poor quality piece of code, type inference or not; fixing the design, the bad naming can be considered one of the main factors to reduce the cognitive load.

 To be fair on a nice piece of software, I do feel like type inference makes up for the best code, but that would be my own subjective view.